-- For a good reason, as an aid to encourage the horse forward or as a reprimand. - At an appropriate time, namely when the horse is reluctant to go forward under normal aids of seat and legs or as a reprimand immediately after a horse has been disobedient. - ► In the right place, namely down the shoulder or behind the leg but never overarm. - With appropriate severity. - No more than twice for any one incident.
+- For a good reason, as an aid to encourage the horse forward or as a reprimand. - At an appropriate time, namely when the horse is reluctant to go forward under normal aids of seat and legs or as a reprimand immediately after a horse has been disobedient. - In the right place, namely down the shoulder or behind the leg but never overarm. - No more than twice for any one incident.

-Excessive use of the whip anywhere at the event will result in disqualification:
+Excessive use of the whip anywhere at the event will result in elimination of the rider from any competition which has already taken place and disqualification of the rider from competing for the rest of the day.
+The following are always considered excessive and will result in immediate elimination:

-- ▶ Use of the whip to vent a competitor's anger is always excessive. - Use of a whip which causes injury eg. Broken skin or a weal, is always excessive. - ▶ Use after elimination or retirement is always excessive. - ▶ Use on a horse's head, neck etc. is always excessive. - Using the whip from the ground after a rider fall or dismount is always excessive. - ► If the rider's arm comes above the shoulder when using the whip, this is always excessive. - n.
+- Use of the whip to vent a competitor's anger. - Use of a whip which causes injury e.g. Broken skin or a weal.

+- Use after elimination or retirement. - Use on a horse's head, neck etc. - Using the whip from the ground after a rider fall or dismount. - ▶ If the rider's arm comes above the shoulder when using the whip.

+n.
 Electronic devices (i.e. headphones, mobile phones etc. enabling another person to communicate with the rider) are not allowed while the rider is competing.
 No recording device is permitted (e.g. head/bridle cameras etc.)